roozbehqorbanian/SolarPowerScenarioGenerator/README.md

 Denote hours $\mathcal{H}$ as the set of days that are holidays, $\mathcal{W}_j$ as the set of days that are weekday $j$, $h$ as the hour of the day, and $d$ as a day from the training and scenario data.

-For power generation from solar the regression model only considers seasonal variation using multiple trigonometric terms with a maximum cycle length of 365 days.
+For power generation from solar the regression model considers seasonal variation using multiple trigonometric terms with a maximum cycle length of 365 days.
 We fit a separate model for each hour of the day.
 The resulting regression model is given by

 $Y_{dh} = \beta^0_{h} + \beta^1_{h}d + \sum_{i = 1}  \left( \beta^4_{hi} \sin\left(\frac{di 2\pi}{365}\right) + \beta^5_{hi} \cos\left(\frac{di 2\pi}{365}\right)\right)$